-Approval requires a two-thirds vote of the members/youth representatives (local) /delegates/directors representing youth (state) at an association meeting.
+Approval requires a two-thirds vote of the members/youth representatives (local) or delegates/directors (state) at an association meeting.

 13B/3 Does a committee have to submit a proposed amendment within the time frame of the bylaws?

 No, but final action would be taken by the board.
 If the board does not agree with the amendment, it would not go forward.
 The committee can resubmit the amendment for the following year within the proper timeframe.